 Today you head down by car to Bai Hokou (the drive takes around 90 minutes in 4x4s, provided by the WWF) where you will spend time tracking a group of Western Lowland Gorillas.
 Dzangha Sangha and its neighbor in Congo Nouabale-Ndoki National Park are the only places in the world where you can find habituated lowland gorillas.

-Spend the day visiting the spectacular Dzangha Bai.
+Spend the day visiting the spectacular Dzanga Bai.
 After a one hour drive, you will be guided 2kms into the forest on foot.
-Dzangha Bai is large mineral rich clearing in the middle of the rainforest where forest elephants gather in large numbers to indulge in drinking the mineral rich waters that bubble up in places.
+Dzanga Bai is large mineral rich clearing in the middle of the rainforest where forest elephants gather in large numbers to indulge in drinking the mineral rich waters that bubble up in places.
 The interaction between so many different groups of Forest elephants ensures that no one can ever tire of this place as well as the possibility of viewing some of the shy forest creatures like the Bongo, Giant Forest hog, Red River hog, Sitatunga and Forest buffalo.

 Today you join a group of Ba’aka net hunters as they go about their daily hunter-gatherer lifestyle.
 Timings very much depend on where the Ba’aka are hunting that day, but on average the drive to meet them is around one hour.
 Usually guests spend two hours (or more) following the hunt.
 It is a fascinating experience to see and understand how the Ba’aka exist in the forest.